mtfurlan/kubernetes-example/README.md

 ```

 ### flagger and flagger-example
+right now this is a strict blue/green deployment, canary looks possible though

 * deployment(app-deployment) with 0 replicas
 * Flagger Canary that points to the deployment
   * this will create another deployment (app-deployment-primary) with replicas